The Different Types of Discrimination That Happen in the Workplace

 Employers cannot rely on stereotypes when making decisions regarding hiring, assigning responsibilities, awarding raises and promotions, or terminations.
 Ideas about certain groups’ intelligence, work ethic, temperament, and trustworthiness unfortunately persist.
 Any company that acts or allows its staff members to act according to negative stereotypes about people from particular countries and ethnic groups is guilty of workplace discrimination.

 Sex or Gender

 One of the most important things to understand about sex- and gender-based discrimination is that both men and women can experience discrimination based on their sex (i.e., body) and gender (i.e., actions thought of as male and female).
 Another is that federal and state laws guarantee only opportunities.
 For instance, a woman must be allowed to compete for a job that requires a certain amount of physical strength.
 As long as the assessment of job-related strength is fairly designed, administered, and judged, a woman can be disqualified for failing that test, just as a man could be if he failed the test.

 Lesbian, gay, bisexual, and transgender workers enjoy employment protections under the bans on sex and gender discrimination spelled out in Title VII of the Civil Rights Act.
 Ohio’s Civil Rights Commission and Ohio case law closely follow the lead of federal regulators and judges on these issues, but consulting with a workplace discrimination lawyer in Columbus before filing a legal action related to LGBT discrimination in state court is wise.

-Only organizations that have explicitly religious missions can make holding and practicing certain religious beliefs a condition of employment.
+Only organizations with explicitly religious missions can make holding and practicing certain religious beliefs a condition of employment.
 Also, the religious exemption from anti-discrimination employment laws usually only applies to specific positions.
 For instance, a Christian church can limit its search for ministers to Christian clergy, but a Catholic hospital cannot bar non-Catholics from working as doctors, nurses, and staff.

 The federal Age Discrimination in Employment Act prohibits employment discrimination against individuals older than 40.
 Companies and industries can enforce the retirement age for safety reasons, but no organization can act on the stereotype that a person is “too old” to do almost any job.